stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 the disk image and run the enclosed installer in the usual way, then dismount the disk image.

+Always set your details before you create or clone repositories on a new system.
+This requires two commands in a terminal window:

+    git config --global user.name "Your Name"
+    git config --global user.email "you@your-domain.com"

+The *global* option means that the setting will apply to every repository that you work with in the current user account.

+To enable colors in the output, which can be very helpful, enter this
+command:

+    git config --global color.ui auto

 ## Choosing a Text Editor ##

 Current versions of macOS include command-line versions of both [Emacs](http://www.gnu.org/software/emacs/) and [vim](http://www.vim.org/), as well as TextEdit, a desktop text editor.
 TextEdit is designed for light-weight word processing, and has no support for programming.
 Unless you already have a preferred editor, I suggest that you install [Atom](http://www.atom.io), which is a powerful graphical text editor.

 Whichever text editor you choose, remember to set the EDITOR environment